Lovrenc Košir: Idea of adhesive tax postmarks

-In 1835, five years before the introduction of the worldwide first stamps in Great Britain, he suggested the introduction of adhesive tax postmarks (aufklebbare Brieftaxstempel) to the Department of Commerce in Vienna, which was responsible for the postal system.
+In 1835, five years before the introduction of the worldwide first stamps in Great Britain, Košir allegedly suggested the introduction of adhesive tax postmarks (aufklebbare Brieftaxstempel) to the Department of Commerce in Vienna, which was responsible for the postal system.
 These postmarks were to be used for the pre-payment of postage.
-He called them gepresste Papieroblate (pressed paper wafers), which are known today as stamps.
+He called them gepresste Papieroblate (pressed paper wafers).
 His suggestion was looked at in detail, but rejected for the time being.

-Lovrenc Košir conceived that the stamps would be modelled on the official sealing stamps that were already used in Austria.
+Košir conceived that the stamps would be modelled on the official sealing stamps that were already used in Austria.
 However, because he had contact with England, it is presumed that he got the idea from James Chalmers, who had already made stamp designs one year earlier than Košir.
-However, Chalmers did not submit his designs until three years after Lovrenc Košir's suggestion.
+However, Chalmers did not submit his designs until three years after Košir's suggestion.

+Only in 1858, Košir began to claim that he was the inventor of the idea of postage stamps.
+In 1869, Košir asked the Ministry of Finance to propose him for the Order of Franz Joseph for his "merits in the introduction of postage stamps".
+The Ministry responded that it "can't support Košir because there is no single official document to support his claims."
+In 1874, when the inaugural congress of the General Postal Union (GPU) was held in Bern, Switzerland, Košir sent a letter to it asking the congress to recognize him for his "work and commitment to the cause of the introduction of postage stamps".
+With the letter, Košir provided certain "documents" as a proof of his work.
+Košir claimed that in 1837, he shared his ideas on postage stamps with a certain English trader named Galloway, who then revealed the idea to Rowland Hill.
+Košir also claimed that he published his ideas in Allgemeine Zeitung newspapers in 1839.
+The congress refused Košir's request on the basis that all the documents he provided were uncertified copies, and not original documents.

+The claim that Košir was the pioneer of the postage stamp concept was popularized by Amand von Schweiger-Lerchenfeld in his book Das neue Buch von der Weltpost (Vienna, 1901).
+Schweiger-Lerchenfeld's claim was based on his reading of the documents provided by Košir to the GPU congress in 1874.
+Despite the lack of critical analysis of those documents, Schweiger-Lerchenfeld became the main source for those who supported Košir as the inventor of the postage stamp.
+Schweiger-Lerchenfeld's claim was propagated by Yugoslavian philatelist Ferdinand Kobal who in 1948 published a book titled Lovrenc Košir in which he repeats the claims of Košir being the inventor of postage stamp.